$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs: Definitions and notations

-The vertices of {\it the Grassmann graph} $J_q(n,k)$ are $k$-subspaces of the finite vector space $\FF_q^n$ over the field $\FF_q$ and the edges are pairs of subspaces meeting in $(k-1)$-subspace.
+The vertices of {\it the Grassmann graph} $J_q(n,k)$ are $k$-subspaces of the finite vector space $\FF_q^n$ over the field $\FF_q$ and the edges are the pairs of subspaces meeting in $(k-1)$-subspace.
 We also include a limit case of $q=1$ as we define {\it the Johnson graph} $J(n,k)$ (also denoted by $J_1(n,k)$) to be the graph with the vertex set being $k$-subsets of $\{1,\ldots,n\}$ and edges being pairs of subsets meeting in $(k-1)$ set.
 Let $[^n_k]_q$ be the Gaussian binomial coefficient and $[^n_k]_1$ be the ordinary binomial coefficient.
 The $k+1$ eigenvalues of $J_q(n,k)$, $q \geq 1$ are as follows:

 By a $q$-ary {\it Steiner triple system} (briefly, STS) $S$ we mean a collection of $3$-subspaces (called blocks) of $\FF_q^n$ such that any $2$-subspace of $\FF_q^n$ is in exactly one subspace in $S$.
 By letting $q=1$ we include Steiner triple system in the traditional sense in the definition above, i.e. a collection of $3$-subsets of $\{1,\ldots,n\}$ (called blocks or triples) such that any $2$-subset is in exactly one block.
 A $1$-subspace of $\FF_q^n$ ($1$-subset of $\{1,\ldots,n\}$) is called {\it a point} of $S$.
 By {\it the order} of $S$, we mean the dimension $n$ of the ambient space $F_q^n$ (the number of points for $q=1$).
 A Steiner triple system of order $n$ (in the classical sense) is called {\it resolvable} if its blocks are parted into {\it parallel classes}, i.e. collections of pairwise nonintersecting blocks with the size of each class equal to $\frac{n}{3}$.

-{\it The incidence matrix} of a $q$-ary Steiner triple system $S$ is the matrix $W_S$, whose rows are indexed by the points of $S$ and the columns are indexed by its blocks:
+{\it The incidence matrix} of a $q$-ary Steiner triple system $S$ is the matrix $W_S$, whose rows are indexed by the points of $S$ and the columns are indexed by its blocks is defined as follows:

-Similarly, we define the point-block incidence matrix $W$ of $J_q(n,k)$ with rows indexed by the points ($1$-subspaces) and columns are indexed by the $k$-subspaces of $\FF_q^n$.
-The {\it block intersection} graph of $q$-ary, $q\geq 1$, STS $S$ denoted by $\Gamma_S$, has the blocks of $S$ as vertices and blocks having a nonempty intersection as edges.
+Similarly, we define the point-block incidence matrix $W$ of $J_q(n,k)$ with the rows indexed by the points ($1$-subspaces) and the columns are indexed by the $k$-subspaces of $\FF_q^n$.
+The {\it block intersection} graph of $q$-ary, $q\geq 1$, STS $S$, denoted by $\Gamma_S$, has the blocks of $S$ as vertices and distinct blocks having a nonempty intersection as the edges.
 It is well-known that this graph is strongly-regular \cite{AlievSeiden} and has the following eigenvalues: